 I’ve only had one problem with my machine and customer support was amazing.

 My machine wasn’t cutting straight lines.
 I posted my question in the Glowforge form and I got answers right away.
 They told me that the wheels on my print head might be broken.
-I checked and they were broken.
-(I read that they had a batch of wheels that brock easily so you shouldn’t have this problem)
+I checked and that was the problem.
+(I read that they had a bad batch of wheels that broke easily.
+So you shouldn’t have this problem)

 Glowforge support sent the replacement wheels quickly.
-I only had a week were I couldn’t use my machine.
+I only had a week where I couldn’t use my machine.

 There is a form that you can join to ask questions and the people are always very helpful.
 There are lots of cut settings and project ideas you can find on the form too.